Hidden jerk in universal creep and aftershocks

-where $\chi$ is the productivity, the Omori exponent $p$ is usually around $1$, though values between $0.5$ and $1.6$ have also been reported \cite{Sornette2005,Bottiglieri2010,Davidsen2011}.
-The time-offset, $c$, eliminates the possibility of a singularity at $t=0$.
-The OU law shares an inherent connection \cite{Castellanos2019} with the Andrade law as, $R\left(t\right)\sim dJ\left(t\right)/dt$, so, $p\sim1-\alpha$, $c\sim\tau$, and $\chi\sim\left(1-p\right)/c$.
-Since the OU law represents the decay activity after a large disturbance has occurred in a system, it has been used to model avalanches \cite{Bak2002}, universality in solar flare \cite{Arcangelis2006}, epileptic attacks \cite{Osorio2010}, and stock market dynamics \cite{Petersen2010a}.
-Probably the OU law was first obtained numerically using the Carlson-Nager model \cite{Carlson1989,Sakaguchi2015}, a nonlinear model motivated from the stick-slip mechanism of friction \cite{Dieterich1978}.
-A few explanations were purely motivated from the mathematical result that approximates a power law from the probability density of the broad distribution of characteristic waiting times between consecutive events \cite{Lindman2005} but that can only predict the specific case, $p=1$ \cite{Baro2013,Baiesi2004}.
-It cannot be considered as a formal proof of the law because the converse is not always true \cite{Saichev2006}.
-A better explanation based on self organized criticality was proposed in Ref.~\cite{Bak2002} but because of the inherent statistical approach the parameters lacked a deterministic interpretation.
-Some other works tried connecting the OU law with the specimen geometry \cite{Tsai2016}, microscopic dynamics \cite{Davidsen2017}, thermal noise \cite{Saichev2005}, mean field theory \cite{Baro2018}, and fractal hierarchical block model \cite{Mykulyak2018}.
-Even though the validity of the OU law has been confirmed for six decades, its understanding is far from complete \cite{Baro2013}.
-The current status of the OU law is similar to the Andrade law, i.e., the mechanism underlying both the laws has remained elusive \cite{Rosti2010,Braun2014,Sentjabrskaja2015}.
-This reflects from the ambiguity that is attached with the nature of the origin of, $c$, in the OU law, whether it is physical or instrumental \cite{Sakaguchi2015,Davidsen2015}.
+The OU law shares an inherent connection \cite{Castellanos2019} with the Andrade law as $R\left(t\right)\sim dJ\left(t\right)/dt$, so the Omori exponent, $p\sim1-\alpha$, the time-constant, $c\sim\tau$, and the productivity, $\chi\sim\alpha\tau^{\left(p-1\right)}$.
+Although $p$ is generally around one, values between $0.5$ and $1.6$ have also been reported \cite{Sornette2005,Bottiglieri2010,Davidsen2011}.
+Since the OU law represents the decay activity after a significant disturbance has occurred in a system, it has been used to model avalanches \cite{Bak2002}, universality in solar flares \cite{Arcangelis2006}, epileptic attacks \cite{Osorio2010}, and stock market dynamics \cite{Petersen2010a}.
+Probably the OU law was first obtained numerically using the Carlson-Nager nonlinear model \cite{Carlson1989,Sakaguchi2015}, which was motivated by the stick-slip mechanism of friction \cite{Dieterich1978}.
+Another nonlinear model based on stress-induced corrosive damage mechanics unified the Andrade law and the OU law \cite{Main2000}.
+Few explanations stem from the mathematical result approximating a power law from the probability density of the broad distribution of characteristic waiting times between consecutive events \cite{Lindman2005}.
+However, that can only predict the specific case, $p=1$ \cite{Baro2013,Baiesi2004}.
+It is not a formal proof of the law because the converse is not always true \cite{Saichev2006}.
+Besides, such distributions' breadth and form are difficult to comprehend.
+An explanation based on self-organized criticality lacked a deterministic interpretation because of its inherent statistical nature \cite{Bak2002}.
+Some works connected the OU law with the specimen geometry \cite{Tsai2016}, microscopic dynamics \cite{Davidsen2017}, thermal noise \cite{Saichev2005}, mean field theory \cite{Baro2018}, and fractal hierarchical block model \cite{Mykulyak2018}.
+Although the validity of the OU law has been confirmed for six decades, its understanding is far from complete \cite{Baro2013}.
+Currently, a model free from curve fit does not exist \cite{Rosti2010,Braun2014,Sentjabrskaja2015}, which is also evident from the ambiguity attached to the origin of $c$ in the OU law, whether physical or instrumental \cite{Sakaguchi2015,Davidsen2015}.